 What does ASIC’s life insurance review mean?

-Life Insurance Comparison Table - page last updated September 26, 2020
+Life Insurance Comparison Table - rates updated daily

 What did ASIC find?

 - That 90% of life insurance claims were paid the first time around, and that they made up roughly $8 billion in policy payments from June 2015-June 2016.

 - TPD insurance claims were the most commonly rejected of the four categories, with an average decline rate of 16% across the 15 insurance providers.

 - Trauma claims were the second most commonly rejected, with a decline rate of 14%.

 - ASIC noted a “considerable variation” in declined claims between providers, with TPD claims rejected 37% of the time by one insurance company, and trauma claims rejected 25% of the time by another insurance company.

 A new public reporting system for claims.
 ASIC noted that there was a general lack of public trust in the life insurance industry.
 To improve this and make the claims process more transparent they have been working with the Australian Prudential Regulation Authority (APRA) and the individual insurance providers to make claims data more accessible.
 Policies can now be compared in APRA's biannual release of life insurance claims data, with a more consumer-friendly option available via ASIC's moneysmart.com.au.

 Encourage the government to strengthen the legal framework.
 The handling of life insurance claims are currently exempted from the Corporations Law.
 ASIC recommended the government remove this exemption, and also allow them ASIC greater powers to penalise misconduct by insurance companies.
 Read the 2019 insurance claims handling proposal here.

 Strengthen the consumer resolution process.
 ASIC wants to ensure that issues of fairness are more often taken into account during the claims process between insurance providers and consumers.